Nexiauk/fableseed_stories/README.md

 **USER ||--|| USER_PROFILE : "has profile"**
 Each user has exactly one profile.
-The profile stores extended info like display name, picture, and bio, while the base USER holds login credentials nad name.
+USER_PROFILE stores extended info like display name, picture, and bio, while the base USER holds login credentials and name.

 ---